See below for links and information on our Local Academy Council (Local Governing Body).

 (Staff Member)

-Headteacher I am proud to be the Headteacher of Moorgate Primary Academy.
-Moorgate is a 1½ form entry primary school located in the heart of Tamworth that currently has 286 children on role.
+Executive Headteacher I am proud to be the Executive Headteacher of Moorgate Primary Academy.
+Moorgate is a 1½ form entry primary school located in the heart of Tamworth that currently has 302 children on role.
 Throughout my career I have always sat on governing bodies and have always had an interest in the business side of school.
 As headteacher on the LAC, it is my primary aim to ensure that the LAC are well informed with all aspects of school and provide a transparent approach to governance.
 This way, the LAC have all the information needed to ensure accurate support and challenge for the school.
 I am extremely lucky to have such a knowledgeable LAC who bring many varied and valid skills to the Local Academy Council.

 Zoe Schnepp Parent LAC Member Link Role: Curriculum